top of page

 If your organization wants to apply for operating funds (e.g., a food pantry applying for support to bolster its inventory), we still encourage you to apply.
 We are open to any and all “projects”, but will give first priority to small, innovative projects because grants supporting those initiatives are less numerous.

-For questions or comments, please contact our Executive Director, Joanna Jewett, at musicformission@gmail.com.
+For questions or comments, please contact our Executive Director, Babette Puzey, at musicformission@gmail.com.

 Apply for a Mini-Grant (up to $2,000)